-For purposes of this letter, "Cause" means (1) commission of an act of material fraud or dishonesty against Intel; (2) intentional refusal or willful failure to carry out the reasonable and lawful instructions of the Chief Executive Officer, Intel's Board of Directors, or any of their designee(s) (other than any such failure resulting from your disability); (3) conviction of, guilty plea, or "no contest" plea to a felony or to a misdemeanor involving moral turpitude; (4) gross misconduct in connection with the performance of your duties; (5) improper disclosure of confidential information or material violation of Intel's Code of Conduct or other Intel policy or employment guidelines; (6) breach or any misrepresentation under, any intellectual property, invention assignment, confidentiality, or proprietry information agreement to which Intel is a party; (7) failure to reasonably cooperate with Intel in any investigation or formal proceeding or being found liable in a Securities and Exchange Commission enforcement action or otherwise being disqualified from serving in your position with Intel; or (8) breach of duty of loyalty to Intel.
+For purposes of this letter, "Cause" means (1) commission of an act of material fraud or dishonesty against Intel; (2) intentional refusal or willful failure to carry out the reasonable and lawful instructions of the Chief Executive Officer, Intel's Board of Directors, or any of their designee(s) (other than any such failure resulting from your disability); (3) conviction of, guilty plea, or "no contest" plea to a felony or to a misdemeanor involving moral turpitude; (4) gross misconduct in connection with the performance of your duties; (5) improper disclosure of confidential information or material violation of Intel's Code of Conduct or other Intel policy or employment guidelines; (6) breach or any misrepresentation under, any intellectual property, invention assignment, confidentiality, or proprietary information agreement to which Intel is a party; (7) failure to reasonably cooperate with Intel in any investigation or formal proceeding or being found liable in a Securities and Exchange Commission enforcement action or otherwise being disqualified from serving in your position with Intel; or (8) breach of duty of loyalty to Intel.
 Prior to termination for Cause, Intel shall provide 30 days prior written notice to you of the grounds for Cause and give you an opportunity within those 30 days to cure the alleged breach.
 The parties recognize that given the egregious nature of the conduct defined as Cause, a cure may not be possible.
 No act or failure to act on your part shall be considered "willful" unless it was done, or omitted to be done, in bad faith and without reasonable belief that your act or omission was in the best interests of Intel.
-Any act, or failure to act or omission, or based upon the advice of legal counsel for Intel, shall be conclusively presumed to be done, or omitted to be done, by you in good faith and in the best interests of Intel and, in any event, will not be considered an event which may give rise to Cause.
-Notwithstanding the foregoing, you and Intel expressly agree that Intel doe
+Any act, or failure to act, based upon express authority given pursuant to a resolution duly adopted by Intel's Board of Directors or the direction of Intel's Chief Executive Officer with respect to such act or omission, or based upon the advice of legal counsel for Intel, shall be conclusively presumed to be done, or omitted to be done, by you in good faith and in the